grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Yes," said Percy.
 "We're unarmed: no tubes."

-"Right," said the one of the two who had not spoken yet and spat on her deck.
+"Right," said the one of the two who had not spoken yet.
+He spat on her deck.
 "We just gotta do a quick check if ya want to come any closer to the fuckin' island.
 Otherwise, ya gotta go back the way ya came."

 "Well, we got no fuel left, so we're not going back anywhere.
-Get your check over with."
+Get your fucking check over with."

 They climbed down the hatch.
 They spent the next twenty minutes crawling through the _Prospect_ with Shakes and Hemi.
 When they got back to the control room, they were a little less gruff.
 "Eh, fuck.
-Sorry, but being fucking careful in these waters is how we stay in fucking business.
-Y'all seem harmless enough, though it's fucking curious comin' in hauling another sub under ya."
+Sorry, but being fuckin' careful in these waters is how we stay in fuckin' business.
+Y'all seem harmless enough, though it's curious comin' the fuck in hauling another sub under ya."

 "Not exactly my original plan," said Percy.
 "So what's the docking procedure here?"